dongbin86/flink-clickhouse-sink/README.md

-At the beginning, I used this tool (https://github.com/ivi-ru/flink-clickhouse-sink), which linked to the official website, but I found that it would cause data loss, and the flink slot could not be released normally when the clickHouse server showed abnormal response, and the latest version also showed oom, so I rewrote this tool for people who want a simple clickhouse sink it has been well tested by chenglong.gu@perfma.com
+At the beginning, I used this tool (https://github.com/ivi-ru/flink-clickhouse-sink), which linked to the official website, but I found that it would cause data loss, and the flink slot could not be released normally when the clickHouse server showed abnormal response, and the latest version also showed oom, so I rewrote this tool for people who want a simple clickhouse sink.

+it has been well tested by chenglong.gu@perfma.com, have fun !

 ## Build